RedisLabs/redislabs-docs/content/rs/administering/database-operations/alerting.md

 categories: ["RS"]
 ---
-In the *Alerts* section of the Redis Enterprise Software database page, you can designate which database events will trigger alert notifications.
+In the *Alerts* section of the Redis Enterprise Software database page, you can designate which database events trigger alert notifications.

 For instructions on configuring alerts at the cluster level, refer to